 Not every bride is especially crafty, but with an abundance of easy-to-follow tutorials that yield impressive results, every bride is tempted to be!
 Whether you're looking for creative solutions for table numbers or still need a breathtaking backdrop for exchanging vows, here are some stylish options you won't want to miss.
 With difficulty levels ranging from simple day-of assemblage to slightly more laborious projects, you're destined to find something that suits your DIY-capabilities♥

+These clay table numbers and flags will last far after the wedding is over.
 I like the idea of re-purposing the flags for cocktail parties and the numbers for custom address plates.

 Add an element of surprise to your wedding invitations by lining them with vintage book pages